jahidhasan8/Mannat-Tour-Service-Client/README.md

 ### `React-Hot-Toast`
 I have used react hot toast for show error and successful toast messages

+### `React-photo-view`
+I have used React-photo-view for show services picture full page/zoom view

 ### `Mongodb`
 I have used Mongodb database